oscar-benderstone/oscar-benderstone/README.md

 Hello!
-My name is Oscar, and I am a Mathematics major at the University of Colorado, Boulder.
+My name is Oscar, and I am a Math and CS major at the University of Colorado, Boulder.
-I am interested in studying game engines, assembly, and formal languages.
-Currently, I am working on a new language called Welkin for my note taking needs.
+I am interested in studying game engines, assembly, and formal verificaiton.
+Currently, I am working on a new language called Welkin for note taking, formal verification, and more!

 You can reach me at: oscarbenderstone@gmail.com